-Numerous studies show that it only takes about 21 days for your body to stop producing testosterone once you start introducing exogenous testosterone or anabolic steroids.
+Numerous studies show that it only takes about 21 days for your body to stop producing testosterone once you start introducing exogenous testosterone.
 Since most cycles last far longer than three weeks, there will come a point when you completely suppress your body’s ability to make testosterone.

 This is usually not a problem during your cycle since you replace that testosterone with a steroid (or synthetic testosterone), but once you stop, it can take a long time for your natural production to get back to normal.
 In fact, some studies suggest that it may take up to a year for your body to start producing testosterone at the right levels.

 What the Lack of Testosterone does to Your Body

 If you just stop your cycle and forego PCT, you will begin to notice the side effects almost as soon as the steroid exits your body completely.
 Remember that as the testosterone levels plummet, your body will naturally begin to absorb more of the estrogen it produces, leading to estrogenic side effects that you likely tried very hard to avoid during your cycle.
 AIs can certainly go a long way, but if you don’t implement and execute post cycle therapy, you will undo all this hard work.